Background

 Data & Dashboards

-The team needed visibility into how their projects and tools were performing.
-I built dashboards in Power BI that gave leadership a real-time view of project status, usage patterns, and operational metrics across the GBS organization.
+The team needed visibility into project and tool performance.
+I built Power BI dashboards for leadership: project status, usage patterns, and operational metrics across GBS.

 Project Dashboard